AriFordsham/GHCWiki/richard-and-simon.md

 - #16110 and #16762 refactoring of `HsImplicitBndrs`.
 - #16763: get tyvars in the right order in partial type sigs
+- #15809, #8995: use level numbers for generalisation; see Richard/Simon Slack call 7 June 19.

 - [Proposal 99: explicit specificity](https://github.com/ghc-proposals/ghc-proposals/pull/99).
 Lets us write `T :: forall {k} (a :: k).blah`.